On the number of principal ideals in d-tonal partition monoids: The case

-Since $\mathbf{w}\in \Lambda_3$, the third coefficient in $\mathbf{w}$ is non-negative.
-This means that at least one of the $\mathbf{x}_i$'s must have negative third coefficient.
-The only element in $X_3$ with negative third coefficient is $(0,0,-1)$.
+Since $\mathbf{w}\in \Lambda_3$, the third coordinate in $\mathbf{w}$ is non-negative.
+This means that at least one of the $\mathbf{x}_i$'s must have negative third coordinate.
+The only element in $X_3$ with negative third coordinate is $(0,0,-1)$.
 However, in the previous paragraph we already established that none of the $\mathbf{x}_i$'s equals $(0,0,-1)$, a contradiction.

 Therefore each $\mathbf{x}_i$ is equal to either $(-2,1,0)$ or $(1,-2,0)$.
 Assume that all $\mathbf{x}_i$ are equal, say to $(-2,1,0)$ (the case of $(1,-2,0)$ is similar).
 Then $\mathbf{v}=\mathbf{w}+k(-2,1,0)$.
 Since both $\mathbf{v}$ and $\mathbf{w}$ are in $\Lambda_3$, we have $\mathbf{w}+i(-2,1,0)\in\Lambda_3$ for all $i$ such that $1\leq i\leq k$.
 Therefore $\mathbf{v}\prec \mathbf{w}$, a contradiction.